 Trunk space in the ATS falls short of that of the Audi A4 and Mercedes C250, which offer 12.4 cubic feet of cargo space, and the BMW 328i, which offers a roomy 13 cubic feet.

-The Cadillac ATS architecture is all-new, built from the ground up.
-It uses a combination of several metals, including high-strength steel, aluminum, magnesium, and many others that together help achieve rigidity and lightness, while still keeping attainable pricing.
+The Cadillac ATS architecture was built from the ground up, using a combination of several metals, including high-strength steel, aluminum, magnesium, and many others.
+Together, they help achieve rigidity and lightness, while still maintaining attainable pricing.
 The result is a solid, stable chassis that is wonderfully compliant on the road as well as on the track, with a hunkered-down feel and little-to-zero body roll.
 The near-50/50 weight distribution keeps the car feeling balanced and controllable around all twists and turns.

-We drove the 2.5-liter Luxury ATS on the street, and while it was perfectly adequate for freeway cruising and tooling around town, we much prefer the 2.0-liter turbocharged four-cylinder, which Cadillac expects will account for the majority of ATS models on the road.
-With its twin-scroll design, torque is readily available on the low end, with a smooth power band an imperceptible lag (although, for fuel economy reasons, you can't get a wide-open throttle right off the line anymore, on any car).
+We drove the 2.5-liter Luxury ATS sedan on the street, and while it was perfectly adequate for freeway cruising and tooling around town, we much prefer the 2.0-liter turbocharged four-cylinder, which Cadillac expects will account for the majority of ATS models on the road.
+With its twin-scroll design, torque is readily available on the low end, with a smooth power band and imperceptible lag.
 Passing was easy, and we never felt short of power, except perhaps a tad around sweeping turns up steep inclines.